 If you are nearing retirement age or want to get out of your business before you reach retirement age, you need to develop an exit plan.
 The best time to start is NOW.

 The first step is to conduct a careful assessment of your business, your personal financials, and your goals.
 Most small business owners overestimate the value of their business, and underestimate what they will need after they leave the business.
 An in-depth business assessment will identify business strengths, weaknesses, opportunities and threats.
 A review of your personal financials and goals will complete the picture and identify any gaps between what you want in the future and what you can reasonably expect based on your current position.

 Once the assessment is complete, the next step is planning.
 What are your options, and which one is right for you?

-In reality, few of these options are available to any business at any particular time.
+There are multiple options for exiting a business, but few of these options are available to any business at any particular time.
 For example,

 - A sale to an outside party can be very attractive when the economy is doing well, but prices can drop precipitously in economic downturns.

-- Low customer satisfaction
+- Improve customer satisfaction

-- Too dependent on one or two customers (external)
+- Reduce dependence on top customers (external)